namson256/technology-information-system/README.md

-# Technology Information System
+# Technology And Information System

-ASSIGMENT AND PROJECT
+ASSINGMENT AND PROJECT
 ---------------------

 o Assignment 1 (Industry Talk with PPG and Habib)